How to Pick Photos for Your Wedding Album (Expert Guide)

 📸 An example story of the portraits taken from Orlagh & Jordan’s stunning wedding inside the church after the wedding.
 Sometimes this is across two stories with the bride getting a story and the couple getting another. 📍St. Mary’s Church, Dunnamore, Cookstown

-Story 15 – Bride portraits in the church
+Wedding Story 15 – Bride portraits in the church

 Some of my signature images and personal favourites.